banxian/EDUReviver/README.md

 Introduce
 ---------
-This utility support all version of JLinkV10/V11. support genius brick which added bad features. don't support illegal clones. some check applied on my utility to prevent running on clones. turn off winusb mode in JlinkConfig if you meet usb communicate problems.
+This utility support all version of JLinkV10/V11. support genuine jlink brick by bad features. doesn't support illegal clones. some check applied on my utility to prevent running on clones. turn off winusb mode in JlinkConfig if you meet usb communicate problems.

 Usage